Museum of Sex

+The Museum of Sex, also known as MoSex, is a sex museum dedicated to preserving and presenting the history, evolution, and cultural significance of human sexuality.
+The museum focuses on a variety of sexual preferences and subcultures, including lesbian and gay history and erotica, BDSM, pornography, and sex work.
+Due to explicit content in its educational exhibits, visitors must be at least 18 years old.
+Despite initial controversy from religious groups and rejection for non-profit status by the New York State Board of Regents, the museum has operated without significant opposition since opening and has hosted interfaith events exploring sexuality and religion.

-The Museum of Sex, also known as MoSex, is a sex museum located at 233 Fifth Avenue at the corner of East 27th Street in Manhattan, New York City.
-It opened on October 5, 2002.
+Located at 233 Fifth Avenue at the corner of East 27th Street in Manhattan, New York City, the museum opened on October 5, 2002, founded by Daniel Gluck.
+In 2024, the museum expanded with a second location in Miami, Florida.

-History

-Founder Daniel Gluck wanted to start a museum dedicated to "the history, evolution and cultural significance of human sexuality."
+Mission and purpose

 The official mission of the Museum of Sex is "to preserve and present the history, evolution, and cultural significance of human sexuality.
 In its exhibitions, programs and publications, The Museum of Sex is committed to open discourse and exchange, and to bringing to the public the best in current scholarship."
-The museum focuses on a variety of sexual preferences and subcultures, including lesbian and gay history and erotica, BDSM, pornography, and sex work.
 Although the museum's exhibits are presented in an educational format, they sometimes feature explicit content.
-Because of this, visitors must be 18 years old or older.
+Due to this, visitors must be at least 18 years old.

+History

+Founder Daniel Gluck wanted to start a museum dedicated to "the history, evolution and cultural significance of human sexuality."
 While Gluck was planning the museum, the New York State Board of Regents rejected its application for non-profit status, objecting that the idea of a "museum of sex" made "a mockery" of the concept of museums.
 Because of this, and because Gluck opted not to accept funding from the pornography industry, the admission fee was initially $17.

-Unlike restrictions placed on adult entertainment venues, New York City authorities have allowed the museum to locate itself within 500 feet of a church or school.
-Before the Museum opened to the public, William Donohue of the Catholic League for Religious and Civil Rights called it a "museum of smut", writing "If the museum's officials were honest, they would include a death chamber that would acknowledge all the wretched diseases that promiscuity has caused.
+Before the Museum opened to the public, William Donohue of the Catholic League for Religious and Civil Rights called it a "museum of smut", writing, "If the museum's officials were honest, they would include a death chamber that would acknowledge all the wretched diseases that promiscuity has caused.
 And they would give due recognition to the role that promiscuity has played in creating poverty.
 But instead we can look for the museum to celebrate public sex."
 However, since it opened in 2002, the Museum has faced no opposition from religious officials and even hosted an event entitled "Faith in Latex" which brought together leaders from the Catholic, Pentecostal, Episcopalian, Buddhist, and Jewish faiths.

+Educational Programs

+In addition to its exhibitions, the Museum of Sex offers educational programs and public workshops focused on human sexuality, sexual health, and cultural perspectives on eroticism.
+These programs include lectures by scholars, panel discussions, and community outreach initiatives aimed at fostering open discourse and increasing awareness about diverse sexual practices and histories.
+The museum also provides virtual tours and online exhibitions, allowing broader access to its collections and research materials beyond its physical locations.